 From a sailing standpoint, it is extremely sheltered.
 We’ve had a few windy days, but even then, the water is flat calm.
 It doesn’t feel like we are on a boat.
-In fact, David’s planning on working on our generator exhaust thruhull while we are here, which is just BARELY above the water.
+In fact, David’s planning on working on our generator exhaust thru-hull while we are here, which is just BARELY above the water.

 The shuttle is probably the second most important.
 There isn’t a chandlery, but at least once a week Max Industries brings a bunch of stuff and sets it up on a table for sale.
 They also take orders to be delivered next time they come by.

 My favorite part of being here is the socialization.
 All of the cruisers here seem WAY more friendly than normal.
-We meet new people everyday.
+We meet new people every day.
 In fact, it’s kind of hard to go anywhere without stopping to chat with someone.
 There is a cruiser’s net (7:30 am on channel 77) and everyone monitors channel 74.
 Weekly events are organized, ranging from a movie night, to nature walks, to 5 o’clock happy hour.
-Several nights David and I mixed ourselves a cocktail at 5 and walk the docks, chatting to people we meet along the way.
+Several nights David and I mixed ourselves a cocktail at 5 and walk the docks, chatting with people we meet along the way.

 I think this has to do with the fact that we are mostly all on the same trajectory.
 Shelter Bay Marina has two rallies here (OCC and Pacific Puddle Jump).
 Most people are waiting to do the Panama Canal.
-They are looking for line handlers, or looking to be linehandlers, and are mostly heading to the coconut milk run.
+They are looking for line handlers, or looking to be line handlers, and are mostly heading to the coconut milk run.
 Odds are pretty good we will run into a lot of these people again.

-On Saturday the 5th, three of our linehandlers arrived; Sara (who you will remember from Canada), her boyfriend Trevor, and his friend David K. Today, Sara, myself, Trevor and David K went for a hike through the jungle nearby and to the San Lorenzo Fort.
+On Saturday the 5th, three of our line handlers arrived; Sara (who you will remember from Canada), her boyfriend Trevor, and his friend David K. Today, Sara, myself, Trevor and David K went for a hike through the jungle nearby and to the San Lorenzo Fort.
 We probably walked 14 km…and we got a ride back to the marina.
 We saw a sloth, a ton of birds, and at least a dozen howler monkeys.
 As I said, you can hear the monkeys from the marina, but hearing them on the walk was even wilder.
 You can listen to the howler monkey here if you have never heard one before.

-Wednesday, we being our own transit of the Panama Canal.
+Wednesday, we begin our own transit of the Panama Canal.
 We will not have wifi, but we will be posting updates via our Delorme InReach which will post on our Facebook page.
 Stay tuned for all the excitement!